Qualis/www-qual-is/_posts/my-macos-setup.md

 ---
-title: "Make your macOS setup testable and repeatable"
+title: "Make Your macOS Setup Testable and Repeatable"
-excerpt: "For quite some time I have been using Ansible to manage my OS X / macOS setup."
+excerpt: "Automate your macOS setup with Ansible to ensure a consistent, repeatable, and testable system configuration.
+This approach saves time, reduces errors, and keeps your setup version-controlled."
 coverImage: "/assets/blog/categories/engineering.png"
 date: "2022-03-12"
 author: